 A dental crown is a tooth-shaped cap that covers a tooth that is decayed, cracked or otherwise damaged.
 Tooth caps are generally used by the dentist when a filling is insufficient.

 Dr. Matthew Wolfe also uses dental crowns in cosmetic dentistry treatments to improve the appearance of teeth that are misshapen, misaligned or discolored.
 Crowns should be placed before the tooth is so decayed that it may fracture.
-This can often help prevent the expense of root canal therapy in the future or the possibility that a fractured tooth may need to be removed, requiring a bridge or implant to replace the missing tooth.
+This can often help prevent the expense of root canal therapy in the future or the possibility that a fractured tooth may need to be extracted, requiring a bridge or implant to replace the missing tooth.
 It is always best to preserve the integrity of the natural teeth whenever possible for long term dental health.

 Dental Crown Procedure